 Here’s what I recommend:

-1. Allow Your Body to Heal.
+1. Allow your body to heal

 Pregnancy and birth represent the greatest physiological changes your body will undergo, even altering your brain size and DNA composition.